Mackinac Island (pronounced MAK-IN-AW) covers around 3.8 square miles and is located in Lake Huron.…

 There is an active vent on Kilauea that erupted back in 1983 and has wiped out numerous houses and road on its way to the sea.
 Today, it still spews red hot lava down into the sea, resulting in super heated water and plumes of steam high into the sky.
 The area where the action is taking place is not on the National Park and is only about 15 miles from where we were staying.
 We learnt the best time to do the viewing is at night.

-Day 3: Kealakekua Bay, the Captain Cook memorial, and black beach
+Day Three: Kealakekua Bay, the Captain Cook memorial and the black beach

-After dropping off the kayaks we made the 90 mile journey back to our holiday home.
+After dropping off the kayaks we made the 90-mile journey back to our holiday home.
 Fortunately, the scenery made the onerous journey bearable.
-We had a little stop at a bakery on the way back where I continues my nationwide survey of bread pudding.
+We had a little stop at a bakery on the way back where I continued my nationwide survey of bread pudding.
 This actually proved to be the best yet.
 We made one more stop at a black sand beach on the east side of the island, which is a most unusual sight.
-None of us are quite sure that we liked the look or feel of black sand; it is very coarse and very black!!
+None of us is quite sure that we liked the look or feel of black sand; it is very coarse and very black!!